 Link Aggregation combines multiple physical network connections (such as Ethernet cables) into a single logical connection.
 This logical link is typically referred to as a Link Aggregation Group (LAG), also known as EtherChannel or bonded link.
-The key objectives of link aggregation are as follows:
+The key objectives of ethernet switch link aggregation are as follows:

 1. Increased Bandwidth

-The most immediate benefit of link aggregation is higher bandwidth.
+The most immediate benefit of link aggregation is higher switching bandwidth.
 Since a single physical link has limited capacity, bundling multiple links together multiplies the available bandwidth.
 For example, aggregating four 1Gbps links can theoretically provide a total bandwidth of 4Gbps.

 2. Improved Reliability